 Who can get a REAL ID?

 Any Californian who can prove their current legal presence in the United States (U.S.) with one of the accepted identity documents (original or certified copy) is eligible to receive a REAL ID driver license or identification (DL/ID) card.
 This includes all U.S. citizens, permanent residents who are not U.S. citizens (Green Card holders), and those with temporary legal status, such as recipients of Deferred Action for Childhood Arrivals (DACA) or Temporary Protected Status (TPS) and holders of a valid student or employment visa.
-For Californians with temporary legal status, their REAL ID will expire depending on their immigration status, and they can receive a new card with a documented extension of their legal status.
+For Californians with temporary legal status, their REAL ID DL/ID card will expire on the same date as their U.S. legal presence document, and they can receive a new card with a documented extension of their legal status.

 The required documents to apply for a REAL ID are listed below, as well as on DMV’s REAL ID checklist.